Anisimov3D/3Dnucleus_data/README.md

 A series of macros that enable efficient cropping, segmentation and analysis of nuclei within .lif files.
 Capable of processing over 1000 files in 3 hours.

--For labs that work with nuclear (LLPS) bodies-
+---For labs that work with nuclear (LLPS) bodies---
--This utility enables lab work with nuclei to be more centered around slide preparation and image acquisition, minimising work related to image analysis-
+---This utility enables lab work with nuclei to be more centered around slide preparation and image acquisition, minimising work related to image analysis---

 Currently works with thwo channels, one of which (C2) should be DAPI.
 This work uses Coilin as C1, but it can used with any other nuclear protein that forms LLPS.